YMSpektor/carnelian-diagram/docs/interactivity.md

 Intersection testing is similar to hit testing.
 The first difference is the intersection testing checks if the element intersects with a given rectangle (instead of a point).
 The InteractionController performs intersection tests to define which elements should be selected when a user selects elements using a selection rect tool.
 The second difference is the element doesn't need to specify any hit areas.
 The only purpose of the intersection testing is to determine whether the object intersects the given selection rectangle or not.

 To respond to intersection testing your element can use a `useIntersectionTest` hook.
 The hook accepts the following arguments:
-* `callback: (selectionRect: Rect) => boolean` - The function should return true if the given element intersects with the selectionRect.
-The selectionRect value is defined using svg viewport coordinate system, so you don't have to convert it from the mouse event client coordinates.
+* `callback: (selection: Collider<any>) => boolean` - The function should return true if the given element intersects with the selection.
+The `selection` value is defined using svg viewport coordinate system, so you don't have to convert it from the mouse event client coordinates.
-* `bounds: Rect | null` - Specifying the shape bounds allows to avoid expensive computations for some shapes if the selection rectangle is far away from your element.
+* `bounds: Rect | null` - Similar to hit testing, specifying the shape bounds allows to avoid expensive computations for some shapes if the selection rectangle is far away from your element.
 The library performs intersection testing in two phases: broad phase and narrow phase.
 During the broad phase it discards all the elements which bounds doesn't intersect with the selection rectangle.
 And during the narrow phase it only calls the callbacks for the elements that passed broad phase or doesn't specified any bounds at all.

 Here is the example of using the `useIntersectionTest` hook: